[Fix] The application was unable to start correctly (0xc0000005)

 The application was unable to start correctly 0xc0000005 Error

-What Causes 0xc0000005 Error on Windows?
+What Causes the 0xc0000005 Error on Windows?

-Solutions to Fix the Windows 10 Error 0xc0000005:
+Solutions to Fix Windows 10 Error 0xc0000005

-1. Fixing the Antivirus Program
+1. Fixing the Antivirus Program.

 Antivirus programs can influence the executable files of a number of programs.
-So, in order to fix this problem, you are required to disable the third-party antivirus program to check whether it was the culprit or not.
+Therefore, in order to fix this problem, you are required to disable the third-party antivirus program to check whether it was the culprit or not.
 Please note that disabling antivirus programs can result in some serious threats to your computer when connected to the internet.

 0xc0000005-1

 After it is disabled, check for the error again.
-If, it still persists, move to the next method.
+If it still persists, move to the next method.

-2. Fixing Registries
+2. Fixing registries.

 0xc0000005-2